 So things started popping off in Seattle more generally on Friday, May 29.
 There were seemingly spontaneous roving marches that were antagonistic toward police that went well into the early morning.
 There’s a Ferrari dealer in Capitol Hill, this hideous glass building and a constant target for protests, that had its windows broken.
 The front windows in the store I work at on Broadway were broken, same with an Amazon grocery store on Pike.

 On Friday, the confrontational elements were smaller and relatively contained.
-Then on Saturday, May 30, that is when you had the series of larger marches with diversity of tactics and looting.
+Then on Saturday, May 30, that is when you had the series of larger marches with a diversity of tactics and looting.

 And those Saturday marches, I think that’s when everyone—all of us—had the impression that like, damn, this is different.
 This is a different atmosphere.
 People are ready to fight the cops and shift the relations of force in the streets.
 The Saturday marches were focused on the downtown core of Seattle around Westlake Center, which is about 20 minutes walking distance downhill from Capitol Hill.
 Straight down Pike Street, you get to Pike Place Market, which is this glitzy downtown shopping district where many of the protests were held that first weekend.
 And there’s also police headquarters downtown to the south, by the Public Library, courthouses, City Hall, and the King County Correctional Facility.
 A confrontation there ended with tear gas and flash bangs and all that.
 Shortly after, an emergency notification was sent to phones that a curfew was to take effect, maybe 30 minutes after the message was sent.